Explore

 STUDENT CODE OF CONDUCT

-I understand that playing sport is an opportunity for me to learn, practice skills, and gain attitudes and values in an environment outside of the school.
+I understand that sports, trips, and extra-curricular activities are opportunities for me to learn, practice skills, and gain attitudes and values in an environment outside of the school.
 I realise that this requires me to take on genuine responsibility for my own enjoyment and safety and that of others.

 I agree to do the following to make this happen: